jamieduk/Easy-Hack-Menu-For-Linux-Bash-By-c-J-Net-2024/README.md

 7. Reconnaissance
 8. Enumeration
 9. SQLmap
+10. Remote Menu
-10. Exit
+11. Exit
 ------------------
-Enter your choice:
+Enter your choice: 10

 Choose an option from the main menu and follow the prompts to customize and execute commands.